Updated 23rd February 2021

 - Can I get a buy to let mortgage with Help to Buy?

-- Can I get a buy to let property at auction?
+- Purchase a buy to let property at auction?

 What is a buy to let mortgage?

 A buy to let mortgage is when you purchase a property to rent out to tenants and thus the purchaser becomes a landlord.
-The main aim is to rent out the property to make a profit.
-As a result of having a buy to let mortgages, the landlord isn’t allowed to reside in the property.
+Firstly, the main aim is to rent out the property to make a profit.
+As a result of having a buy to let mortgage, the landlord isn’t allowed to reside in the property.
 Secondly, If you are looking to rent your property to a family member then you would need to get a regulated buy to let mortgage.

-Most landlords take out buy to let properties on an interest-only basis and use the rental generated as an income, this also helps with affordability if for some reason the property isn’t rented out, as the monthly cost is lower than a repayment mortgage.
-This isn’t always the case, some landlords with numerous properties will have some on a repayment method.
+Most landlords take out buy to let properties on an interest-only basis and use the rental generated as an income.
+This also helps with affordability, as a result if for some reason the property isn’t rented out, as the monthly cost is lower than a repayment mortgage.
+This isn’t always the case. similarly, some landlords with numerous properties will have some on a repayment method.

 How do I get a buy to let mortgage?

-There are several factors which will affect any buy to let mortgage application.
+In essence, are several factors which will affect any buy to let mortgage application.
 Firstly, check with your mortgage broker fi the property is a non standard construction.

-- Income – Some lenders have a minimum income level
+- Income – Because some lenders have a minimum income level.

 How are buy to let mortgages assessed?

-Lenders assess borrowing on the properties current/anticipated rental income – how much rental income can be generated from the property – this will affect how much the lender will potentially lend.
-Some lenders will allow “Top Slicing” – this is when the rental received isn’t enough to get the desired loan amount, and they look at personal affordability to assess if you have enough disposal income to cover any shortfalls that should arise from scenarios such as the property not being let out.
+Lenders assess borrowing on the properties current/anticipated rental income.
+How much rental income can be generated from the property –as a result, this will affect how much the lender will potentially lend.
+Secondly, some lenders will allow “Top Slicing” This is when the rental received isn’t enough to get the desired loan amount.
+As a result of this, they look at personal affordability to assess if you have enough disposal income to cover any shortfalls that should arise from scenarios such as the property not being let out.
 Most lender will lend more on a 5-year fixed rate than they will on a 2-year fixed rate due to how the stress tests are conducted.